 Significant travel (30-50%) is required for all GCAS positions as field work is performed in client offices throughout the Region.

 Completion of the ACCA exam is required within seven to ten years of employment with GCAS.
 Studying for and taking the ACCA exam qualifies as CPE for those who have not yet passed the exam.
-Time off for study and taking of the exam is given, and expenses are reimbursed under a variety of options chosen mutually between the employee, Regional Manager and TEA Associate Director.
+Time off for study and taking of the exam is given, and expenses are reimbursed.

 GCAS requires that each member of its professional staff obtain a minimum of 20 hours per year and at least 120 hours every three years.
 Studying for and taking the ACCA exam qualify for CPE for those who have not yet passed the exam.

-The Trans Euro Asia Area (TEA) holds in-house professional development seminars every year.
-Plenary and break-out sessions provide the majority if not all the annual CPE requirements for most GCAS auditors.
+The Trans Euro Asia Area (TEA) holds in-house professional development seminars.
+Plenary and break-out sessions provide the majority of the annual CPE requirements for most GCAS auditors.